donovanglover/donovan.is/content/about.md

 Hi, I'm Donovan.

-I'm able to learn things in short amounts of time.
+I'm able to learn new things in short amounts of time.

 I used to be a competitive programmer and won a few programming competitions.